opensearch-project/project-website/_posts/2024-09-30-Boosting-OpenSearch-Development-on-MacOS-with-Apple-Silicon.md

 ## Prerequisite

 You can use the artifact described in this post on a [Mac computer with Apple silicon](https://support.apple.com/en-us/116943) (ARM64 architecture).
-For older models with the Intel processor, you can use the [OpenSearch core snapshot artifact for macOS X64 Host](https://github.com/opensearch-project/opensearch-build/issues/2216).
+For older models with an Intel processor, you can use the [OpenSearch core snapshot artifact for macOS X64 Host](https://github.com/opensearch-project/opensearch-build/issues/2216).

 ## Download the artifact and start an OpenSearch cluster